HumanCellAtlas/data-portal-content/content/develop/development-guides/tertiary-portal-development-guide.md

 ## General Description

 We provide several computational solutions to leverage in building products.
 We have several REST APIs for programmatic inteface, an open metadata schema to leverage, cloud-native pipelines that are portable to multiple environments, and standardized domain specific methodology and visualizations.
 We provide a couple vignettes as examples of interacting with different aspects of the DCP.
+After you have made a product interacting with the DCP, please register it with the Data Portal for data hand-off or list it in our Registry.

+## Example Vignettes

 ## Working with Ingest